Tuatara: Distribution and threats

 Tuatara were once widespread on New Zealand's main North and South Islands, where subfossil remains have been found in sand dunes, caves, and Māori middens.
 Wiped out from the main islands before European settlement, they were long confined to 32 offshore islands free of mammals.
 The islands are difficult to get to, and are colonised by few animal species, indicating that some animals absent from these islands may have caused tuatara to disappear from the mainland.
 However, kiore (Polynesian rats) had recently become established on several of the islands, and tuatara were persisting, but not breeding, on these islands.
 Additionally, tuatara were much rarer on the rat-inhabited islands.
 Prior to conservation work, 25% of the distinct tuatara populations had become extinct in the past century.

 The recent discovery of a tuatara hatchling on the mainland indicates that attempts to re-establish a breeding population on the New Zealand mainland have had some success.
 The total population of tuatara is estimated to be between 60,000 and 100,000.

-Climate Change
+Climate change

 Tuatara have temperature-dependent sex determination meaning that the temperature of the egg determines the sex of the animal.
 For tuatara, lower egg incubation temperatures lead to females while higher temperatures lead to males.
-Since global temperatures are increasing faster than ever, researchers are worried that climate change is skewing the male to female ratio of tuatara and that in a few decades tuatara offspring populations will be all male.
+Since global temperatures are increasing, climate change may be skewing the male to female ratio of tuatara.
+Current solutions to this potential future threat are the selective removal of adults and the incubation of eggs.